ruslanmv/news-and-trends/site/index.md

   - Publishes to this static site via GitHub Pages

   <p>
-    Once the first GitHub Action run completes, the latest weekly briefing will appear here.
+    Once the first GitHub Action run completes, the latest daily briefing will appear here.
     In the meantime, you can visit the <a href="{{ '/archive/' | url }}">archive</a> page to see all generated issues.
   </p>